ncorriveau/wilson/README.md

 This repository contains the code for Wilson AI API, a FastAPI / React application where you can intelligently interact with your medical data.

+This is a development project/POC.
+The application would need a real data source of medical professionals stored in Postgres/MongoDB to fully work, but you can input toy examples and see how it is able to correctly recommend Medical practitioners you can follow up with based on your data.

 1. **Backend**: A FastAPI application located in the `src/backend` directory.
 2. **Frontend**: A React application located in the `src/frontend` directory.